stevenxchung/AWS-CSAA-ACloudGuru/Section 04 -- AWS Object Storage and CDN - S3, Glacier and CloudFront/README.md

 * You can setup access control to your buckets using:
   * Bucket Policies
   * Access Control Lists
-* S3 buckets can be configured to create access logs which log all requrests made to the S3 bucket.
+* S3 buckets can be configured to create access logs which log all requests made to the S3 bucket.
 This can be done to another bucket

 ### Encryption
 There are four types of Encryption for S3: